Monitoring Kubernetes using Grafana and Prometheus

 Introduction

 Behind the trends of cloud-native architectures and microservices lies a technical complexity, a paradigm shift, and a rugged learning curve.
 This complexity manifests itself in the design, deployment, and security, as well as everything that concerns the monitoring and observability of applications running in distributed systems like Kubernetes.
 Fortunately, there are tools to help developers overcome these obstacles.
-At the observability level, for example, tools such as Prometheus and Grafana provide enormous help to the developers' community.
+At the observability level, for example, tools such as Prometheus and Grafana greatly help the developers' community.

 Installation and configuration

 You will need to run a Kubernetes cluster first.
-You can use a Minikube cluster like in one of our other tutorials, or deploy a cloud-managed solution like GKE.
+You can use a Minikube cluster like in one of our other tutorials or deploy a cloud-managed solution like GKE.
 In this article, we’ll use GKE.

 The Helm community develops and shares charts on Helm hub.
 From web servers, CI/CD tools, databases, and security tools to web apps, Helm hub hosts distributed repositories of Kubernetes-ready apps.